sferik/twitter-ruby/README.md

 ## Follow @gem on Twitter
-You should [follow @gem][follow] on Twitter for announcements and updates about the gem.
+You should [follow @gem][follow] on Twitter for announcements and updates about this library.

 [follow]: https://twitter.com/gem

 ## Mailing List
-Please direct any questions about the library to the [mailing list].
+Please direct questions about the library to the [mailing list].

 [mailing list]: https://groups.google.com/group/ruby-twitter-gem